How to Ship Frozen Products

 shipping frozen food with dry ice

 Minimize any empty air space where possible by using filling materials, such as foil insulation rolls.
-Extra air inside the package allows circulation of diffused heat, leading to suboptimal thermal performance.
+If you’re using pellets of dry ice you can pack them into air gaps to fill in the space and optimize the pack out.
+Extra air inside the package allows accelerated circulation of diffused heat, leading to suboptimal thermal performance.

 shipping frozen products